 A Warmer Than Average Winter Doesn’t Always Mean Sunshine and Blue Skies

 Winter Storm Warning: Immediate action required.
 Life-threatening severe winter conditions have begun or will begin within 24 hours.
 Cancel or postpone travel plans.
 Check stored food and water supplies.
-Take immediate action.

-Blizzard Warning: Immediate action required.
-Sustained winds or continuous gusts of wind of at least 35 miles per hour combine with heavy falling or blowing snow.
-Visibility reduced to a quarter mile or less with frequent whiteout conditions.
+heavy falling or blowing snow.
+Conditions reduce visibility reduced to a quarter mile or less with frequent whiteout conditions.
 Blizzards last three hours or more.
-Blizzard warnings are nearly always accompanied by a winter storm warning which makes them life-threatening weather conditions.
-Travel on roads becomes extremely hazardous or impossible and with a high likelihood of becoming stranded.
+Blizzard warnings are usually accompanied by a winter storm warning which makes them life-threatening weather conditions.
+Travel on roads becomes extremely hazardous or impossible accompanied by a high likelihood of becoming stranded.
 Stay home and indoors.

 Winter Weather Advisory: Winter weather conditions will cause significant inconveniences and may present hazards to travel.
 Usually not life-threatening for the well prepared and cautious.
 Road conditions may cause delays and increase travel times.